New Zealand Destination Guide

 Mountainous landscape: activities such as skiing, snowboarding, hiking are popular and are easy to access with a reliable bus network.
 The famous Mt.
-Victoria near Wellington, and South Island’s beautiful Fiordland National Park, were used for the backdrops to Middle Earth in the Lord of the Rings trilogy, so it’ll making for a mythical hiking experience.
+Victoria near Wellington and South Island’s beautiful Fiordland National Park were used for the backdrops to Middle Earth in the Lord of the Rings trilogy, so it’ll make for a mythical hiking experience.

 Managing your finances in New Zealand

 New Zealand has one of the most progressive taxation systems in the world; it’s fair, predictable and has a minimum amount of loopholes.
 It’s a favourable environment for your personal assets too, so managing your finances should be relatively straightforward.
 Applying for an IRD (Inland Revenue Department) number on arrival will ensure you’ll be taxed at the correct rate when you begin earning in New Zealand.